 The section on countermeasures discusses acoustic attenuation of walls.
 It also addresses variables such as thickness, nature of materials, types of construction and acoustic impedance (the rate at which a material allows voices to pass through it).
 If the perimeter of a space to be protected lack's sufficient acoustic attenuation (in particular, the ability to block the transmission of voices) then, without a doubt, the first threat to be considered and dealt with is that of the human ear.

 Tape recorders represent another type of "mechanical" attack.
 They can either be placed in the target area and retrieved later or carried by a person intent on intercepting details of a conference or conversation.
 Concealment is now quite easy thanks to the large number of miniature, inexpensive and very good tape recorders currently available.
 Some are a little larger than a pack of matches.
-Today, it is possible to place 2,000,000,000 (that's two billion) transistors on a single substrate less than 1/8 of an inch square!
+Today, it is possible to place more than 1,000,000,000 (that's one billion) transistors on a single substrate less than 1/8 of an inch square!
 Taking advantage of this incredible density are recent developments in "fully solid-state" electronic "tape-less" recorders that now further complicate the picture.

 A recorder with a voice operated switch (VOX), that turns on only when voices are present, put in place before a meeting or conference, can be very damaging.
 There are many commercially available recorders using this technique that tape for tens of hours and "standby" for over 1,000 hours when no voices are present.
 This approach is especially useful in attacking onetime events, such as conferences, where an opportunity to retrieve the device would be much greater than if the target were a corporate office or board room.

 The recorder attack relies least upon gadgetry.
 Its greatest danger lies in the fact that it is so obvious.
 A security officer oriented along more technical lines may completely overlook it.